- by mattew Kk

 An Ebike with a mid-drive motor is ideal for riding on gravel roads, as its high torque output makes it easy to climb steep inclines.
 Plus, the central motor placement helps ensure balance on gravel roads.

 Hydraulic disc brakes are ideal for gravel roads, as they enable you to brake with greater precision than mechanical disc brakes.
-This lets you slow down gradually, avoiding the risk of braking too aggressively and losing control.
+This allows you to slow down gradually, avoiding the risk of braking too aggressively and losing control.

 The torque sensor measures your pedaling effort, meaning you receive the right amount of pedal assistance every time.
 Torque sensors also deliver a more natural pedal feel; the transition from pedal to motor power is more seamless, with minimal lag.